 first degree misdemeanor with at least 6 days in jail and at least $375 in fines

-Your First Ohio DUI is a Misdemeanor
+Your First Offense DUI is a Misdemeanor in Ohio

 Your first OVI / DUI will most likely be charged as a first-degree misdemeanor.
 The penalties of a conviction mean a minimum of 3 days and a maximum of 6 months in jail and paying between $375 and $1,075 in fines.